Dynamical evolution of fermion-boson stars: Numerical Simulations

 \subsection{Stable boson-fermion stars}

-We start with the dynamical evolution of the mixed equilibrium solution corresponding to $N_B=10\% N_F$ and total mass $M_T=1$.$4$, shown in Fig.~\ref{fig:particulas}.
-Since it is located on the left of the critical value, we expect this configuration to be stable.
+The dynamical evolution of the mixed equilibrium solution corresponding to $N_B=10\% N_F$ and total mass $M_T=1$.$4$, is shown in Fig.~\ref{fig:particulas}.
+Since it is located on the left of the critical values, we expect this configuration to be stable.

 The evolution displays a combination of the behaviors that are typical for isolated boson and fermion stars.
 The scalar field oscillates with its characteristic eigenfrequency, while the fluid density oscillates slightly around its initial state due to the perturbation introduced by the numerical truncation errors.
 The values of the peaks of the oscillatory scalar field $\phi^{max}_0$ and the fluid density $\rho_0$ at the center of the star are plotted as a function of time in the top panel of Fig.~\ref{fig:estable}, while the total mass $M_T$ and the number of particles $N_B$, $N_F$ are displayed in the bottom panel.